 Processing and manufacture of juice not from concentrate

-Not from concentrate organic juice manufacturers apply mechanical pressure and processing to create not from concentrate juices produced straightforwardly from fresh vegetables and fruits.
+Not from concentrate organic juice manufacturers apply mechanical pressure and processing to create not concentrate juices produced straightforwardly from fresh vegetables and fruits.
 They make sure that the materials are ripe from careful selection and hygiene.

 After that, the fruit is pressed with a pneumatic press; then, it is extracted and finally packaged.
 This procedure is operated in an aseptic environment to extend shelf life and provide excellent storage.

-Some well-established companies have an excellent pasteurization procedure, which decreases the product exposure to heat.
+Some well-established companies have an excellent pasteurization procedure, which decreases product exposure to heat.
 Excessive heat can result in cooking flavors, which give distasteful changes in the delicately scented components.